-FatWire, Content Server, Content Server Bridge Enterprise, Content Server Bridge XML, Content Server COM Interfaces, Content Server Desktop, Content Server Direct, Content Server Direct Advantage, Content Server DocLink, Content Server Engage, Content Server InSite Editor, Content Server Satellite, and Transact are trademarks or registered trademarks of FatWire, Inc. in the United States and other countries.
+FatWire, Content Server, Content Server Bridge Enterprise, Content Server Bridge XML, Content Server COM Interfaces, Content Server Desktop, Content Server Direct, Content Server Direct Advantage, Content Server DocLink, Content Server Engage, Content Server InSite Editor, Content Server Satellite, and Transact are trademarks or registered trademarks of FatWire Corporation in the United States and other countries.

 iPlanet, Java, J2EE, Solaris, Sun, and other Sun products referenced herein are trademarks or registered trademarks of Sun Microsystems, Inc. AIX, IBM, WebSphere, and other IBM products referenced herein are trademarks or registered trademarks of IBM Corporation.
 WebLogic is a registered trademark of BEA Systems, Inc. Microsoft, Windows and other Microsoft products referenced herein are trademarks or registered trademarks of Microsoft Corporation.
-UNIX is a registered trademark of The Open Group.
-Any other trademarks and product names used herein may be the trademarks of their respective owners.
+UNIX is a registered trademarks and product names used herein may be the trademarks of their respective owners.